-Developing a clear idea of your ideal client will make your digital branding process SO much easier.
-If you have been in business for a while, you have likely honed in on your ideal client and have a lot of specific information about them.
+Developing a clear idea of your ideal coaching client will make your web design and branding process SO much easier.
+If you have been in business for a while, you have likely honed in on your ideal client and have a lot of specific information about him/her.

 There are several different aspects of your target customer profile.
 In this article we are going to cover demographic, geographic and psychographic characteristics.

 Demographic data about your target customer includes age, gender, income level, family size, occupation, education level and marital status.
 It’s the “who” in your brand story and messaging.
 Keep in mind that, depending on your business, you may need to fill out several profiles as you have several target customer personas.

 In my experience, it’s helpful to think of this target customer as an actual person.
 Give him/her a name and start describing them using the demographic characteristics mentioned above.
 For example, I might refer to my target customer as Erica.
 She’s a 40 year-old college-educated mother who started her own massage therapy practice in town.

 Whether you operate a brick and mortar or online business, it’s important to know where your customers are geographically.
 If you are a business that services local customers, identify which metro areas, towns or zip codes in which your customers reside.